Protecting Your Rights And Safety In The Face Of Domestic Violence

 Put An End To Abuse Today

-If you are in an abusive relationship, we can help take the necessary steps to protect yourself and prevent these things from happening again.
-If you are in the San Jose area, schedule your free initial 30-minute consultation today.
-Call 408-645-0011, or email us here to begin protecting yourself and your family.
+If you are in an abusive relationship, we can help you take the necessary steps to protect yourself and prevent these things from happening again.
+If you are in the San Jose area, schedule a complimentary consultation with an experienced family law attorney today.
+Call 408-550-1740, or email us here to begin protecting yourself and your family.